-Further strategic work is required to verify biodiversity values including the core biodiversity areas and the extent of Volcanic Plains Grasslands across Hepburn and recommendations to promote their enhancement and protection.
-Connectivity corridors were identified as part of development of townships structure plans.
+Further strategic work is required to verify biodiversity values including the core biodiversity areas and the extent of Volcanic Plains Grasslands and Grassy Woodlands across Hepburn and recommendations to promote their enhancement and protection.
+Local connectivity corridors were identified as part of development of townships structure plans.
 Implementation of policy to protect and enhance these corridors, including corridors that extend beyond the township boundaries will be delivered through the implementation of the structure plans.